robertbird/robertbird.github.io/contact.md

 ---
-layout: page
+layout: onecolumn
-title: About
+title: Contact Me
 comments: false
-permalink: about/
+permalink: contactmd/
 ---

-##To Do

 Edit this Markdown to add an about page